jdocampo-tip/sysad2-12021/quiz21/README.md

-#### A. How to create an Ansible Coniguration
+#### A.How to create an Ansible Configuration

-Step 1.
-Install Ansible using the apk add ansible command

-Step 2.
-Enter the "vim ansible.cfg" command to configure the created ansible file
+###Step 1.
+Use "vim ansible.cfg" create a configuration file.

-Step 3.
-After entering the command, input the needed information such inventory, remoter user, and privilege escalation
+###Step 3.
+Input the needded information such as inventory, remote user, privilege escalation.

-Step 4.
-Exit the file by pressing esc then :wq command
+###Step 4.
+Escape from the file using esc with :wq.

-Step 5.
-Use the cat command to see the information you have inputed

-#### B. How to create an Ansible inventory
+#### B.How to create an Ansible Inventory

-Step 1.
-Enter vim ansible.cfg command to enter the ansible file

-Step 2.
-Input the inventory name with the same name as of the file
+###Step 1.
+Create an inventory file with the same name from the ansible.cfg.
+###Step 2.
+Input the hostname and ip addresses.
+###Step 3.
+Escape from the file using esc with :wq.

 #### C. How to create an Ad-hoc Ansible command with setup and shell module
-Step 1.
-Enter the "command (hostname) -m setup

-Step 2.
-Enter the command ansible -m shell -a to run a linux command
+###Step 1.
+Enter the command ansible -m shell -a to run a linux command.